grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

    best-effort conversion by including the `--bypass-errors` flag.

     {{% admonition type="caution" %}}
-    If you bypass the errors, the behavior of the converted configuration may not match the original configuration.
+    If you bypass the errors, the behavior of the converted configuration may not match the original Prometheus configuration.
     Make sure you fully test the converted configuration before using it in a production environment.
     {{% /admonition %}}